 Pets can’t speak for themselves, so when the worst happens it’s up to us to lead the fight against animal cruelty.
 In this session, you will learn about your role in the arrest and prosecution of animal crimes offenders, no matter your profession.
 You’ll hear about how you can help humane law enforcement build a legal foundation to support the charge of animal cruelty.
 The presentation will include cases of successful collaboration between law enforcement, veterinarians, and animal advocates.

-An Inside Look at Investigating Animal Cruelty Laws
+An Inside Look at Investigating Rochester's Top 5 Animal Cruelty Laws

 What makes a cruelty case a felony?
 How do you interpret the animal crimes statutes?
 What kind of evidence do you need to build a case?
 Take an in-depth dive into the 5 most common animal crimes addressed in the Rochester areas.
 Learn how they are investigated, and how veterinary medicine plays a key role in supporting elements of the law.

-Rochester's Approach to Breaking the Cycle of Violence and Preventing Animal Cruelty
+Rochester's Approach to Breaking the Cycle of Violence and Preventing Animal Crimes

 Over 35 years of research from human services and animal welfare disciplines show that animal crimes can be both an indicator and predictor of interpersonal violence, including child abuse, domestic violence, and elder abuse.
 Lollypop Farm is addressing this link by introducing the Animal Crimes Intervention Program (ACIP), a new psychoeducational program for animal maltreatment offenders to make the Greater Rochester community safer for both animals and people.
 In this session you will learn about “the link” and how this probation offering will help make a safer community.